intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 An adapter is a component that exposes real-time process data and/or alarm & event data to [Intelligent Plant](https://www.intelligentplant.com) App Store Connect.
 This data can then be used by apps on the [Industrial App Store](https://appstore.intelligentplant.com) such as [Gestalt Trend](https://appstore.intelligentplant.com/Home/AppProfile?appId=3fbd54df59964243aa9cf4b3f04823f6) and [Alarm Analysis](https://appstore.intelligentplant.com/Home/AppProfile?appId=d2322b59ff334c97b49760e40000d28e).

+You can find a tutorial for writing a simple MQTT adapter [here](./tutorials/mqtt-adapter).

 All adapters implement the [IAdapter](/src/DataCore.Adapter.Abstractions/IAdapter.cs) interface.
 Each adapter implements a set of *features*, which are exposed via an [IAdapterFeaturesCollection](/src/DataCore.Adapter.Abstractions/IAdapterFeaturesCollection.cs).
 Individual features are defined as interfaces, and inherit from [IAdapterFeature](/src/DataCore.Adapter.Abstractions/IAdapterFeature.cs).

 > Note that adapters do not have to directly implement the feature interfaces themselves.
 Instead, the adapter can delegate the feature implementation to a helper class.
 This is described in more detail [below](#delegating-feature-implementations-to-external-providers).